Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators: NUMERICAL RESULTS

 \subsubsection{Paris}

 For the Paris scenario, we span \(540\times540\)\,m\(^2\), divided into four square subregions of \(270\times270\)\,m\(^2\) each (see Fig.~\ref{fig:paris_comparison}(a)).
-We assess generalization by training solely on all nine Munich subregions and then reconstructing each of the four Paris subregions in turn: the entire Munich collection provides known/corrupted measurements for GENEO and baseline training, and each Paris subregion’s masked SINR values constitute the test targets.
+We assess generalization by training solely on all nine Munich subregions and then reconstructing each of the four Paris subregions in turn: the entire Munich collection provides known/corrupted measurements for GENEO and baseline training, and each Paris subregion's masked SINR values constitute the test targets.
 This experimental setup challenges the generalization capabilities of tested approaches, it requires training exclusively on data from one urban environment (Munich) and testing to a distinct and unseen city layout (Paris) without any retraining.

-\subsection{GENEO Implementation}
+\subsection{GENEO IMPLEMENTATION}

-Each $L\times L$ SINR map $\varphi$ (as defined in Sec.~\ref{sec:signal_rec}) is partitioned using circular tiling, covering the full $270\times270 \text{ m}^2$ area and keeping minimal overlap between circles.
+Each $L\times L$ SINR map $\varphi$ (as defined in Sec.~\ref{sec:signal_rec}) is partitioned using circular tiling with centers arranged on a hexagonal lattice (the optimal packing for equal-radius circles \cite{fukshansky2011revisiting}), covering the full $270\times270 \text{ m}^2$ area and keeping minimal overlap between circles.
 This process yields 67 patterns per area.
 In this paper, each $\chi_i$ is modelled as a fixed, rotation‐invariant mask with a support of diameter of 45 m: